mstdfr/mefp-website/_posts/2019-09-04-ammar-al-sabban.markdown

 talk: Podcast Horror Stories
 from: Mstdfr Publishing Company
 website: http://mstdfr.com
-description: The Creative Content Director and Master Muppeteer at Bidaya Media the producers of Iftah Ya Simsim (Arabic Sesame Street) in the UAE, Also one of the company's head writers and directors developing new shows and projects.
-Also Co-Founded the MSTDFR Podcast Network as well as 31 Workshop an edutainment content company and producer of The Afroott Puppet Show.
+description: The Creative Content Director and Master Muppeteer at Bidaya Media the producers of Iftah Ya Simsim (Arabic Sesame Street) in the UAE, Also one of the company’s head writers and directors developing new shows and projects.
+Co-Founded the MSTDFR Podcast Network as well as 31 Workshop an edutainment content company and producer of The Afroott Puppet Show.

 ---